DCS-training/web-scraping-R-2024/README.md

 # Scraping Websites with R
 21 October 2024

-A workshop covering the process of using the (rvest library)[https://cran.r-project.org/web/packages/rvest/index.html] to collect data from the Internet.
+A workshop covering the basics of collecting data from the Internet using web scraping in R.

 ## Getting ready
 You'll need to install the [SelectorGadget](https://chromewebstore.google.com/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb?hl=en) extension for the Chrome browser in addition to making sure you're able to access the University's [Noteable service](https://noteable.edina.ac.uk/launch).